 Long-form guides or articles are typically more than 2000 words and involve a ton of work.

 But in return, they provide a lot of value to readers, tend to rank higher in SERPs, and provide proof of your authority on a particular subject.

 As such, position 1 to 10 on Google SERPs are dominated by long-form articles (as shown in the graph below by serpIQ):

 The only way around is to focus on producing more long-form content.

-Long form articles usually tend to be in the field of journalism (think of leading news publications like the Wall Street Journal, New York Times, etc.), but these 3 examples below show how marketers and bloggers too can use long form content to their advantage, generating traffic, user engagement and retention.
+Long-form articles usually tend to be in the field of journalism (think of leading news publications like the Wall Street Journal, New York Times, etc.), but marketers and bloggers too can leverage long-form content to their advantage, and generate more traffic, and user engagement.

 For instance, check out this comprehensive guide on email list building by Sumo.
 This is the perfect example of long-form content.

 Avoid these four mistakes and you should be getting a lot more organic traffic in the coming weeks.

 Hope you found this article useful.
 Please share your thoughts in the comments below.